2

 Assigning steps with user expressions

 In the workflow, you can use a formula to assign a step to a user.
-In this expression, the data type must be a User.
+The data type in this expression must be a User.

 You can use: